 If your data protection officer or Caldicott Guardian is unsure of appropriate action to take, you can direct IG questions to the NHSX IG team.

 Guidance for IG professionals

 The legal framework has flexibility when it comes to the processing of information.
 Information relating to the COVID-19 outbreak should be shared as needed to support individual care and to help tackle the disease through research and planning during the COVID-19 situation.
 The focus should be to ensure the risk of damage, harm or distress being caused to individual patients and service users is kept to a minimum and that data is only processed where it is necessary to do so and in an appropriate manner.

 The Secretary of State for Health and Social Care has directed NHS Digital to collect and analyse data from providers and other organisations involved in managing the COVID-19 response and then disseminate information to other bodies for the purpose of planning and managing the response.
 NHS England and NHS Improvement have been given legal notice to support the processing and sharing of information to help the COVID-19 response under Health Service Control of Patient Information Regulations 2002.

-Individual healthcare organisations, Arms Length Bodies (except NHS Digital and NHS England and NHS Improvement which have been separately notified) and Local Authorities have now also been given legal notice under the same regulations to support the processing and sharing of information to help the COVID-19 response.
-The notice is available here.
+Individual healthcare organisations, arms length bodies (except NHS Digital and NHS England and NHS Improvement which have been separately notified) and local authorities have now also been given legal notice under the same regulations to support the processing and sharing of information to help the COVID-19 response.

 This is to ensure that confidential patient information can be used and shared appropriately and lawfully for purposes related to the COVID-19 response.